-New and revised terms can only be accredited by the PAC or out of session by the Chair.
+New and revised terms can only be accredited by the Prevocational Accreditation Committee (PAC) or out of session by the PAC Chair.

-The following easy steps will assist Providers to get new terms accredited.
+The following steps will assist providers to submit new or revised term descriptions:

-- Guide to Completing the NSW Prevocational Training Term Description template
+- Guide to Submitting New or Revised NSW Prevocational Training Term Descriptions

-Step 6 - HETI will inform the Provider of the PAC’s accreditation decision in writing and if approved will finalise the term on PMAP.
+Step 6 - HETI will inform the provider of the PAC’s decision in writing and if approved will finalise the term on PMAP.